Sales and Marketing ConsultingUnite to Seamlessly Drive Growth

-The above diagram provides a basic framework for identifying sales or marketings responsibilities in the common sales funnel model.
+The above diagram provides a basic framework for identifying sales or marketing responsibilities in the common sales funnel model.
+The columns on the right identify the value or type of product offered.
 It is not intended to be an absolute standard.
-Our approach identifies varying roles dependent upon the value of the product or service.
+Our approach to sales and marketing consulting identifies varying roles dependent upon the value of the product or service.
 Value is not limited to monetary value, it is value created by any factor.

 The Sore Spot – Lead Generation and Qualification

-A marketing qualified lead usually had minimal requirements, it could have been a response to a mailer, or a phone call from an ad, etc. While a sales qualified lead usually meant that a salesperson had spoken to the prospect and there was significant interest in the product or service offerings.
+A marketing qualified lead usually had minimal requirements, such as a response to a mailer, or a phone call from an ad, etc. Meanwhile, a sales qualified lead usually meant that a salesperson had spoken to the prospect and there was significant interest in the product or service offerings.
 Today, that distinction holds less value.

-In the digital world of today, marketing can actually complete the entire transaction in some cases.
-In other situations marketing will generate and qualify leads.
+In the digital world, marketing can actually complete the entire transaction in some cases.
+For other situations, marketing will generate and qualify leads.
 There are tools readily available to gauge the level of interest or the caliber of the opportunity.

 Get a Complimentary Assessment

-The value is priceless, the cost is free.
+The cost is FREE.
+The value is PRICELESS.
 No Commitments, No Hassles, No Fees.